What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Folk remedies

-Another option will help in the treatment of the entire nervous system in general and the vagus nerve in particular.
+Another option will help treat the entire nervous system in general and the vagus nerve in particular.
 To do this, you need to take half a glass of sage herb and the same amount of valerian root.

-How to prevent vagus disorder
+How to prevent vagal disorders

-In order to protect the vagus nerve from diseases, it is necessary:
+In order to protect the vagus nerve from diseases it is necessary:

 • eat as many vegetables and fruits as possible;